OPEC+ debates whether to raise or freeze oil output as price recovers

 OPEC+ compliance with oil production cutshttps://tmsnrt.rs/3bbp9DK

-(Reporting by Rania El Gamal in Dubai, Ahmad Ghaddar and Alex Lawler in London, Olesya Astakhova and Vladimir Soldatkin in Moscow Writing by Dmitry Zhdannikov Editing by David Goodman)
+(Reporting by Rania El Gamal in Dubai, Ahmad Ghaddar and Alex Lawler in London, Olesya Astakhova and Vladimir Soldatkin in Moscow; Writing by Dmitry Zhdannikov; Editing by David Goodman and Edmund Blair)

 ((Dmitri.Zhdannikov@thomsonreuters.com;))